ioaktheo/Shop-On-The-Go/README.md

 # Shop On The Go

 Shop On The go is an Android application that alerts you about nearby discounts and offers based on your profile.
-This application was developed during the 'Software Technology' course of the Technological Educational Institute of Central Macedonia by a team of 5 members.
+This application was developed during the 'Software Technology' course of the Technological Educational Institute of Central Macedonia.

 ## Getting Started